 Attach the TV Mount to the Wall

-Attach the mount to the wall according to the directions that come with your TV mount.
+Attach the mount to the wall according to the instructions provided with your TV mount.

 Attach the TV to the Mount